 - Suppressed appetite, which can lead to weight loss

 - Nausea and vomiting

 With prolonged use, meth can be one of the most dangerous and destructive drugs around.
 Users are at risk of developing skin infections, tooth decay, and sexually transmitted diseases, as well as lung, kidney, liver, and brain damage.
 The effects meth has on the heart and central nervous system can also lead to heart attack, seizures, and stroke.

 If you or someone you love is struggling with meth addiction, please do not wait to get help from Addiction Professionals.
-Contact Any Length Retreat today, free of charge, no commitment.
+Contact Any Length Retreat today, free of charge with no commitment.
 Let’s just talk.
 We are here to help you.

-If someone in your life has a meth addiction, the following signs may appear:
+If someone in your life has a methamphetamine addiction, the following signs may appear: